bmodee/Teknikattan/README.md

 4. Add the current week as a milestone to the issue (to the right).
 5. Press the little green downarrow on the right of the `Create merge request` button and select and press `Create branch`.
 6. Open the project in VSCode.
 7. Type `git pull`.
-This will fetch the new branch you just created and you should see it in the log (Example: `* [new branch] 5-add-login-api -> origin/5-add-login-api`)
+This will fetch the new branch you just created.
-8. Switch to it by running `git checkout <issue>-<name>`.
+8. Switch to it by running `git checkout <branch>`.
 (Example: `git checkout 5-add-login-api`)

 You are now ready to start working on your issue.

 ### Creating a merge request

+After solving your issue, you will need to merge your branch into `dev`.
+This is in two steps:
-When you have solved the issue and are ready to merge them into the `dev` will have to create a merge request.
+First you need to prepare your branch to be merged and then create a merge request.

-1. On GitLab open `Repository->Branches`.
-2. Find your branch and press `Merge request`.

-You have now create a merge request for your branch.
-The next step is to prepare your branch to be merged.
+First, prepare your branch to be merged.

 1. Open the project in VSCode.
 2. Checkout your branch, if you are not already on it (`git checkout <branch>`).